 If you have a variety of electrical/electronic items that you need to get rid of all at the same time, then a reputable waste disposal company is the best way to dispose of them.
 Here at Stone we can collect your items free of charge*, in a secure and environmentally friendly way.
 You can book your collection here, and we’ll handle the whole process, from start to finish, with complete traceability along the way.

 Each year, approximately 2 million tonnes of WEEE items are scrapped, all of these being easily recyclable.
 Made up of many harmful materials, electronic devices in landfills will seriously damage the environment, contaminating surrounding areas and living species, as well as taking up a lot of unnecessary space.

 Securing data has always been important, but due to GDPR regulations, the safety of data is now crucial – it’s illegal to send your IT equipment to landfill and haven’t followed the strict WEEE guidelines, and you’ll be hit with a massive fine.
 By recycling your equipment with a professional and reliable IT disposal centre such as ourselves, you can have confidence that your data has been completely destroyed.

 To read more into the importance of recycling, see our page: ‘6 Benefits of Recycling Your Old IT Equipment’.

-Here at Stone, our award-winning, WEEE compliant recycling facility ensures that your end-of-life IT assets are recycled securely and in the most environmentally friendly way possible – ensuring nothing is wasted with our commitment to zero landfill.
+Here at Stone, our award-winning, WEEE compliant recycling facility ensures that your end-of-life IT assets are recycled securely and in the most environmentally friendly way possible.
 If you would like to recycle your IT assets with Stone or would like to find out more information about our IT recycling services, please get in touch with a member of our dedicated team, who will be happy to help.